DJ2211/AI-Interviewer/README.md

 *  Make sure ollama model is running on port http://localhost:11434
 * KokoroTTS is installed along with its voice command

-* loop this below two steps for certain number of questions
+* If everything is installed and running, you will have an Realtime AI Interview experience.

-  * Interviewer will introduce herself, and ask questions
+* The Interview can be completed by either telling the interviewer to complete the interview or wait for AI to complete it.

-  * You give answers according to your best knowledge
+* After completiong of interview, you can copy transcriptions of the interview and paste it into your favorite LLM (Chatgpt/DeepSeek/Gemini/Claude)

-* transcription will be generated copy it and paste it into your favorite LLM (Chatgpt/DeepSeek/Gemini/Claude, etc)
+* If you want to change the style of interview or LocalLLM Model (Remember it is the brain of the Interviewer)

-* Hurray you will get your verdict along with all the key matrics you have to take care of.
+  * Good Model -> Good Interview

-* If you want to change the style of interview or LocalLLM Model (Remember it is the brain of your Interviewer so the powerfull the model the good the interview), but we have to take care of bigger models, as the models will be appended in GPU, and if GPU is not able to fit it, then it will get appended in CPU, if memory is also not able to fit it. then it will give very unpleasent errors, and as a developer we dont want that :)
+  * Bad Model  -> Bad Interiview

-* Enjoy the interview, repeat till get better.
+* At the last, Enjoy the interviews, and if you want to change the interview just tweak as you want :)